acmailer/acmailer/README.md

 * * *

 After installation, copy `vendor/acelaya/zf2-acmailer/config/mail.global.php.dist` to `config/autoload/mail.global.php` and customize any of the params.

+You can also copy `vendor/acelaya/zf2-acmailer/config/mail.local.php.dist` to `config/autoload/mail.local.php` or into your existing `config/autoload/local.php` so you can make environment-specific mail settings (for example, you may need different mail settings for develop, staging and production).

 Configuration options are explained later.

 By default, this configuration will register an `acmailer.mailservice.default` service, which is also aliased by the service names `AcMailer\Service\MailService` and `mailservice`.